eclipse-opensovd/fault-lib/docs/design/design.md

 - Can and should also be used by platform components to report faults.
 - Potentially source of faults to be acted upon - e.g. by S-CORE Health and Lifecycle Management.
 - Also needs to enforce regulatory requirements for certain faults - e.g. emission relevant.
-- Need to include: lifecycle stages, severity analog DLT levels, reset policy (e.g. power cycles), debounce policy, source identifyiers (entity, ecu, etc)
+- Need to include: lifecycle stages, severity analog DLT levels, aging (reset) policy (e.g. power cycles), debounce policy, source identifyiers (entity, ecu, etc)
 - Decentral component.
 - The debouncing should be in the fault lib to reduce the traffic on the IPC.
+- Debouncing needs to be also possible in the DFM if there is a multi-fault aggregation.
+- Aging (reset) shall be done in the DFM.
-- fault caching if IPC to DFM should not respond, with retry.
+- Fault caching (via enque) if IPC to DFM should not respond, with retry.
-- support sync and async.
 - Components must be able to create a fault-specific handle that binds the descriptor once and exposes simple raise/clear calls without passing the descriptor each time.

+Towards DFM:

+- The DFM shall be able to handle debouncing and aging.
+- The DFM shall be able to read additional signals (sanpshots) related to DTCS.
+- The assignment between SOVD Entity and the Fault Source / Fault ID shall be done by the DFM.
+Fault semantics shall support this.

 ## Architecture Overview